toniaryanauda/Deep-Live-Cam/README.md

 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.
 - [havok2-htwo](https://github.com/havok2-htwo) : for sharing the code for webcam
 - [GosuDRM](https://github.com/GosuDRM/nsfw-roop) : for uncensoring roop
-- and [all developers](https://github.com/hacksider/Deep-Live-Cam/graphs/contributors) behind libraries used in this project.